Spoil-Tracker/Spoil-Tracker-App/README.md

 The **OpenAI API key** is used by the application to use GPT to help determine popular and seasonal foods over time, as well as tabulate price costs within grocery lists.

-Not providing a key for either external API will still let you run the application, however the stated features may not work correctly.
+Not providing a key for either OpenAI or FDA will still let you run the application, however the stated features may not work correctly.
+Any keys or credentials related with Firebase are required for proper setup.

 ## Application Setup
 Copy and paste the contents of your **Firebase service account key** in ```serviceAccountKey.json``` under the services folder in the app directory.